Fully Loaded (2000): Preliminary matches

 The fourth match was a tag team match for the WWF Tag Team Championship.
 Edge and Christian defended the titles against the Acolytes Protection Agency (Faarooq and Bradshaw).
-Prior to the match, Christian had been declared unable to compete due to food poisoning, but Commissioner Foley ordered the match to take place after discovering Christian's deception.
+Before the match, Christian had been declared unable to compete due to food poisoning, but Commissioner Foley ordered the match to take place after discovering Christian's deception.
 As the match started, the APA started attacking Edge and Christian.
 Christian tried to perform a high-flying attack on Bradshaw, but Bradshaw countered it by performing a fallaway slam.
 APA continued to dominate the match and the big men overpowered Edge and Christian throughout the match by using their size and strength and power moves until Edge hit Faarooq with the Tag Team Championship belt.
 As a result, Edge and Christian were disqualified and retained the title, as a title could not change hands on a disqualification.
 The APA attacked Edge and Christian after the match and continued to attack them throughout the ringside area and the backstage area.

 The next match was a steel cage match for the WWF Intercontinental Championship.
 Val Venis defended the title against Rikishi.
 As the match started, both men tried to escape the cage on numerous occasions and stopped each other from escaping the cage.
 Rikishi eventually performed a Banzai Drop to get a near-fall.
 Venis's valet Trish Stratus interfered in the match by smashing the door of the cage into Rikishi's head.
 Venis took advantage and performed a Money Shot on Rikishi for a near-fall.
 Lita then came out and avenged the earlier attack by attacking Stratus with her leather belt.
 Rikishi took advantage and performed a diving splash onto Venis from the top of the cage.
 Rikishi was injured a lot and he slowly started moving for the cage door to escape, but Tazz interfered in the match by entering the cage and attacking Rikishi with a television camera.
 Venis took advantage and pinned Rikishi to retain the WWF Intercontinental Championship.